ecthelionvi/NeoColumn.nvim/README.md

 ## ✨ Features

-- Displays a focused ColorColumn at the desired position
+- Display a focused ColorColumn at the desired position
 - Exclude specified filetypes from the ColorColumn
 - Customizable ColorColumn colors
 - Toggle NeoColumn on and off